African Democracy Forum: Durban, South Africa- 2004

 Committee, paying close attention to the gender, regional and linguistic balances of the Committee.

-Kiev, Ukraine- 2008
+Kyiv, Ukraine- 2008

 At the Fifth Assembly of the World Movement for Democracy, the Management Committee of the ADF met to review the issues of the operation and management of the organization.
 The group decided to send the Chair of the Committee to the Secretariat in Nairobi to assess ADF's readiness to address the current challenges facing democracy work in Africa.
 The Committee used the information gathered to create a strategic plan for the organization for the next three years.
 The plan identified issues and areas of priority for the ADF, and helped to prioritize the ADF's activities in the upcoming years.

 ADF Constitution

 After its initial discussion in 2004, the ADF members discussed at length necessary changes to the draft Constitution.
 The ADF members formally adopted the final version of the document at their meeting in April 2006.
 The Constitution outlines the structure, membership, and activities of the organization.